 Here is a link to a site that discusses uses for tomato juice.

 I agree that it's too salty.
 It can cause problems with the kidney and heart.
-I wouldn't give anything to my pet without clearing it with my vet.

 I would not give it.
 And, I can't think of anything in the tomato juice that would improve the color.
 Color is a DNA trait.
 DIet won't change DNA